apache/echarts-doc/en/option/partial/text-style.md

 Notice, `width` and `height` specifies the width and height of the content, without `padding`.

 `width` can also be percent string, like `'100%'`, which represents the percent of `contentWidth` (that is, the width without `padding`) of its container box.
-It is based on `contentWidth` because that each text snippet is layout based on the `content box`, where it makes no sense that calculating width based on `outerWith` in prectice.
+It is based on `contentWidth` because that each text fregment is layout based on the `content box`, where it makes no sense that calculating width based on `outerWith` in prectice.

 Notice, `width` and `height` only work when `rich` specified.